Interactive Table Visualization with lc_table_*

 The lc_table component has been enhanced with powerful new features:

-• Vertical Padding Control: Add configurable spacing below data rows (headers remain compact)
+• Vertical Padding Control: Add configurable spacing to both headers and data rows for consistent column alignment

 • Platform-Specific Padding: Different padding values for desktop and mobile views (both vertical and horizontal)